How to Buy Used Cars – A Simple But Comprehensive Guide

 Are there Airbags?
 These will rapidly inflate once the car detects impact, cushioning the blow.
 It’s a good idea to check how many airbags a car has, and where they’re located.

 Lane Departure Assist – automatically nudges the car back into lane when it detects that the car is swaying away.
-This is a relatively new tech, so don’t expect many cars to have it.
+This is a relatively new tech, but an increasing number of vehicles models are coming with it as an option.

 Automatic vs Manual Transmission

 Most car models are sold with multiple different trims, from basic to luxurious or sporty models.
 The difference in features and functionality (and price) can be quite stark, so make sure you do your research well.
-With some cars, the base model won’t have ABS and airbags, while the top-end will have them, for an extra few hundred thousand more.
+With some cars, the base model won’t have ABS and only one or two airbags, while the higher end trim will have ABS and up to seven to ten airbags, for an extra few hundred thousand more.
 Some cars will give you a choice of different engines.
 Make sure that you research which exact trim you are buying.

 Gasoline vs Diesel

 These are the two most common fuel types in the Philippines and they’ll have their pros and cons.
 Diesel engine vehicles are generally more expensive out of the dealership than their gasoline counterparts.
 They’re also generally more expensive to maintain.
-They make up for it in better cost per kilometer traveled (diesel is cheaper than gasoline and one liter of it generally gets you farther).
+They make up for it in better cost per kilometer traveled (diesel prices are now at par with gasoline, but one liter of it generally gets you farther).
 Diesel cars vibrate more than gasoline, which some people dislike.
-Gasoline cars generally accelerate faster but diesel can pull heavier.
-Diesel technology’s improved a lot over the years though, with many brands adding turbo to speed up the car.
+Gasoline cars generally accelerate faster but diesels can pull heavier.
+Diesel technology has improved a lot over the years though, with most having a turbo to speed up the car.

-When you’re stuck in traffic for hours on end in one of the Philippines’ biggest cities, you learn to appreciate good entertainment – good sounding speakers, screens, bluetooth connectivity, aux playback, CD/ DVD players are some of the things you might want to look for in an entertainment system.
+When you’re stuck in traffic for hours on end in one of the Philippines’ biggest cities, you learn to appreciate good entertainment – good sounding speakers, big screens, Apple CarPlay and Android Auto, bluetooth connectivity, and AUX playback are just some of the things you might want to look for in an entertainment system.

 Fabric vs Leather seats